BU-IE-582/fall20-ilaydacelenk/index.md

 This is my [Progress Journal website](https://bu-ie-582.github.io/fall20-ilaydacelenk/) created for IE 582 course at Boğaziçi University.
 You can also visit my personal Github [Website](https://ilaydacelenk.github.io/).

-## Homeworks
+## Homework Assignments

-There will be several homeworks done for this course.
+There will be several homework assignments done for this course.

-### Homeworks 0
+### Homework Assignment 0
--
+- [R Examples](files/HW_0.html): Summary of 5 interesting R examples using RMarkdown.